New Balance Fresh Foam Roav review

 New Balance takes pride in Fresh Foam as they promote it to be lightweight, comfortable, and responsive—and it is!
 Your feet won’t hurt standing and walking in these all day long.

-New Balance boasts of their Ultra Heel technology for these model (it’s on the shoe description on NB’s website), but they could have done better.
+New Balance boasts of their Ultra Heel technology for this model (it’s on the shoe description on NB’s website), but they could have done better.

 The heel slips, affecting the overall shoe experience.
 It doesn’t provide a secure fit.
 It sometimes slips when I do intense sessions at the gym, and it slips when I do a sprint run.